Koliwadas and Gaothans

 Livelihood Rights

-The women of the koli community who sell fish are subjected to harsh conditions.
+The Market places where the women of the koli community sell fish are subjected to harsh conditions.
 For the long hours they spend in the market trying to earn their daily income, they have no toilet facilities, no water supply.
 For which reason the women prefer to not drink water, to avoid walking a 20 minute route to the nearest toilet, leaving their fish unguarded.

 Making kidney related ailments and possible urinary tract infections much more prevalent amongst them.
 Most markets do not allocate a proper sitting space either.
 The women spend all day in this dingy and clustered market setting with no scope of improvement.